SyedAbdullah01/Expense-Tracker/README.md

 ## What I Practiced

-This project was built as part of my JavaScript revision and helped me practice:
+This project was built as part of my JavaScript practice and helped me practice:

 * DOM manipulation
 * Events and event listeners